 A Family Getaway

 If you’re searching for that perfect destination for the whole family, Wakaw Lake Regional Park might just be what you’re looking for.
 Only an hour away from Saskatoon, it’s not too close and not too far away.
-With a beautiful beach complete with playground, a tranquil lake for swimming, fishing, and watersports, a mini-golf course, campground, and a huge restaurant on site, as well as all the amenities the nearby town of Wakaw has to offer, it’s the perfect family escape for that weekend, or week, away.
+With a beautiful beach complete with playground, a tranquil lake for swimming, fishing, and watersports, a mini-golf course, campground, and a huge restaurant on site, as well as all the amenities the nearby town of Wakaw has to offer, it’s the perfect family escape for the weekend or week, away.

 Catch Yourself a Trophy